Indigenous People and Jamaica’s History

 As time went by, the Maroons were faced with constant attacks from the Spanish Empire.
 During which, the Maroons continued to increase in numbers as other runaway slaves from different plantations joined them.
 As their population increase, the Maroons became stronger and more forceful.

 British Defeated the Spaniard and Rule Jamaica.

-The Maroons became even stronger once the British defeated the Spaniard who release their remaining slaves and fled the island.
+The British came to Jamaica, fought the Spaniard and defeated them.
+After the British defeated the Spaniard, the Spaniard released their remaining slaves and fled the island.
+The Maroons population grew larger, now that they were joined by the released slaves.
 The Maroons continued their rebellious fighting against the plantation owners.
 By 1655, the British had defeated the Spanish conquest in the Parish of Saint Ann in the town of Ocho Rios.
 The island was now a British colony and the name was changed to Jamaica.
-The British now controlled parts of Jamaica which was once controlled by the Spanish Empire.
-However, the larger part of the island mainly the hills were controlled by the Maroons.
-The Maroons remained the greatest threat to the British because they continued to grow in numbers with ongoing slave revolts.
+The British now controlled the parts of Jamaica that was once controlled by the Spanish Empire.
+However, the larger parts of the island mainly the hills were controlled by the Maroons.
+The Maroons remained the greatest threat to the British.
+They continued to grow in numbers with ongoing slave revolts from many plantations.